rubenhortas/rubenhortas.github.io/_posts/2022-11-11-force-hdmi-hotplug-in-a-raspberry-pi.md

   - hdmi_group=1 # CEA
   - hdmi_mode=31 # (CEA) = (31) = 1080p = 1920x1080, 16:9, 50Hz

-_*We also can find (or check) our configuration values at [Raspberry Pi documentation video options](https://www.raspberrypi.com/documentation/computers/config_txt.html#video-options)_
+>We also can find (or check) our configuration values at [Raspberry Pi documentation video options](https://www.raspberrypi.com/documentation/computers/config_txt.html#video-options)
+{: .prompt-info}

 Now we will need to edit the /boot/config.txt file (as root) and uncomment and set the following values: